-In 2024, 209 individuals from the group of sensitive species were recorded in the bycatch, and their distribution across types of fishing activities is presented in Fig. 44.1.
+In 2024, 209 individuals from the sensitive species group were recorded in the bycatch, and their distribution across types of fishing activities is presented in Fig. 44.1.

 The bycatch included two groups of sensitive species with similar proportions relative to overall abundance: cartilaginous fish accounted for 54%, while turbot made up 46% of the total number (Fig. 44.2).